aijazafzaal/Azure-Datafactory-Pipeline/README.md

-After creating the S3 bucket and loading the data to S3 buckets, the data from AWS S3 buckets is moved to containers in Azure Blob Storage  by using <b> Azure Data Factory Pipeline</b> and mounted on <b>Azure Databricks</b>.
+After creating the AWS S3 bucket and loading the data to S3 buckets, the data from AWS S3 buckets is moved to containers in Azure Blob Storage  by using <b> Azure Data Factory Pipeline</b> and mounted on <b>Azure Databricks</b>.
 The file is converted into a table in Databricks and analysis is performed using SparkSQL.